yy77hello/FocusPlaces/README.md

 FocusPlaces helps students find the best spots for focused work (cafes, libraries, co‑working spaces) by combining Google Places data with review text analysis and user preferences to produce a transparent "focus score" and human‑readable explanations.

 ## Features
 - Search for candidate locations via Google Places (search terms like "coffee shop", "library", "co‑working space") with a max candidate counter for users to change.
 - Compute a "focus score" for each place combining Google rating and frequency of study‑relevant keywords in recent reviews.
-- Let users set preference weights that adjust the heuristic, recent time window in days, radius, minimum recent reviews, and max reviews per place to fetch.
+- Settings allow users to define custom query keywords, set how recent reviews must be to be considered, set a minimum number of recent reviews required for a score to be considered reliable, enter a custom location and radius, choose maximum candidates per query (e.g., 5 will return 5 places for "library", 5 places for "co‑working space", etc.), and set the maximum reviews per place to fetch.
 - Extract review excerpts that contain matched keywords for explainability.
 - Streamlit UI with progress feedback and a results page showing scores, explanations, and an embedded clickable map.
 - Allows users to enter a specific address to start from (default = current location)